-SELF created and now administers the only non-profit PACE program in Florida for St. Lucie County.
+In 2015 SELF created and began administering the only non-profit Property Assessed Clean Energy program in Florida for St. Lucie County.

 Loan Products & Rates*

 Origination and Project Management Fees for Residential projects are 4.5% for SELF + 3% for County.

 - Subject Property must be located in St. Lucie County.